Inedo/inedo-docs/Content/proget/api/http-requests.md

 We don't recommend using the Native API unless absolutely necessary; we do not document usage and the methods are subject to removal or change, even in maintenance versions.
 :::

-All of these methods require that an API Key with Native API Access is passed into each request; see _Using API Keys_ for more information.
+All of these methods require that an API Key with Native API Access is passed into each request; see [API Keys & Access](/docs/proget/api/apikeys) for more information.

 ```plaintext
 URL: